rmkay/foofaraw/README.md

 foofaraw
 ========

-"a great fuss or disturbance about something very insignificant"
+"A great fuss or disturbance about something very insignificant"